Honey has a rich history in Egypt, dating back thousands of years.

 as a form of currency.
 In fact, honey was sometimes used to pay taxes,

-and it was even used
+and it was even used to pay tribute to pharaohs.

 The Egyptians also believed that honey had magical and spiritual